cnorick/curse-of-strahd-notes/Characters/Ismark Kolyanovich.md

 - He's spent most of his adult life training with weapons in the hope of one day killing [[Strahd Von Zarovich|Strahd]]

 ## What They Want
-- He wants his sister
+- He wants his sister to be safe from Strahd
+	- Beyond that, he wants Strahd dead

 ## Notes
 - Try to avoid having him join the party.
 Combat becomes a bit tedious with him and Ireena.